 Creating a good UX (user experience) was crucial for this app and something we pride ourselves upon doing with all our development projects.

 We believe that a good UX experience (in the final product) comes from the innate customer focus we’ve nurtured within our development team.

-For this app, in practice a good UX meant; simplicity, practicality and a pleasing design.
+For this app, a good UX in practice meant simplicity, practicality and a pleasing design.

 However, we were set the challenge of improving the app and it’s conversion rate once more.

-In consultation with our client, we spent time analysing the current performance of the app and working through improvements both suggested by Ziffit and ideas generated from within our team.
+In consultation with our client, we spent time analysing the current performance of the app and working through improvements, both suggested by Ziffit, and ideas generated from within our team.

 We were delighted that the customer conversion rate has almost doubled since the app was re-launched.
 Over 12 million items have now been traded in using the app, and a good consumer technology experience has been vital for this growth.